 - Philtrum, the line that runs from down nasal planum and between the lips

 - Nasal cavity and the turbinates, which are thin, scroll-like bones within the nasal cavity that filter out dust and warm and humidify incoming air.
 A mucous membrane (mucociliary blanket) which contains blood vessels and nerves lines these bones to trap bacteria and irritants and is your cat’s first line of defence against infection.

 The sense of smell is already developed when the kitten is born.
 Each kitten can distinguish not only the smell of their mother but also locate the nipple by scent.
 Most kittens have a preferred nipple they will nurse.

 Smell is essential for your cat’s appetite; a cat who cannot smell will not eat.
 Upper respiratory infections which tend to block the nose can cause your cat to lose his sense of smell.
 It is important to keep the nose clean of discharge and if he is off his food, try warming it, which makes the smell somewhat stronger.

 Cat nose shapes

 The shape of a cat’s nose varies, especially with purebred cats, and can range in length, width, and straightness.
 When looking at the cat in profile (side-on), nose shapes are more apparent.

 Most mixed breed cats have a relatively straight nose which is not extreme in length, width or shape.
-Long, straight noses are found on Siamese, Oriental and the Russian Blue while the Burmese has a shorter nose with a nose break, the Birman and Cornish Rex have a Roman nose, while the Persian and Exotic cats have the most extreme nose which is short with a prominent break that is centred between the eyes.
+Long, straight noses are found on Siamese, Oriental and the Russian Blue while the Burmese has a shorter nose with a nose break, the Birman and Cornish Rex have a Roman nose, while the Persian and Exotic cats have the most extreme nose which is short with a prominent break that is centered between the eyes.